How To Find Acceleration With Speed And Time

 Understand the Direction of Acceleration

 Understanding the direction of acceleration is crucial for solving problems involving motion.
-For example, if you are analyzing the motion of a car accelerating forward, you need to consider the direction of the acceleration to determine how the car's velocity will change over time.
+As an example, if you are analyzing the motion of a car accelerating forward, you need to consider the direction of the acceleration to determine how the car's velocity will change over time.
 Failing to account for the direction of acceleration can lead to incorrect results.

 Use Consistent Units